For the first page of this review of the Villas at Disney’s Grand Floridian, click here.

 Two Bedroom Villas at the Grand Floridian come in two variants–lock-offs, that combine a studio and a One Bedroom Villa, and “dedicated” two bedrooms that have a slightly different layout for the second bedroom.

-The floor plan for a lock-off is above; a floor plan of a dedicated villa–and discussion of the differences between the two types of second bedrooms–is here.
+The floor plan for a lock-off is above; a floor plan of a dedicated villa is below.
+A discussion of the differences between the two types of second bedrooms–is here.